twr14152/c-network-automation-scripts/arista/example4/README.md

 ### Using C to call ssh then using a loop to run commands on multiple devices
 - So I will say this was a hell of a lot easier than using libssh.
 - I did install sshpass to call the password in the script so I didnt have to keep entering it while the script was running
-- When I ran the script i used argv[1] to capture the password then use it when the ssh command is called
 ```
 todd@todd-TOSHIBA-DX735:~/Code_folder/containerlab/containerlabs_sandbox/ceos_lab/lab1$ ./c_ssh admin
 Connecting to clab-lab1-ceos1